Fujifilm X-H1 vs Leica S-E Typ 006

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the X-H1 and the S-E Typ 006 have been discontinued, but can regularly be found used on ebay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-H1 or the Leica S-E Typ 006 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.